Battle of Manado: Kroon's Group

 On 12 January, Captain Kroon and the remainder 50 troops his company left Roeroekan and headed northward to Kembes.
-The high rate of desertion by Menadonese soldiers left Kroon with only 9 men, when Japanese troops captured his group and take them to Kembes, before eventually transporting them to Manado.
+The high rate of desertion by Menadonese soldiers left Kroon with only nine men, when Japanese troops captured his group and took them to Kembes, before eventually transporting them to Manado.
 On 26 January, a day after they arrived, all European soldiers - except Captain Kroon - were executed.
-Those executed included 4 NCOs and 2 Militia-Landstorm soldiers.
+Those executed included four NCOs and two Militia-Landstorm soldiers.

 Abbink-Masselink's Group

 Capt.
 Abbink's group headed southwest to start their guerrilla fighting in the Amoerang area, yet the similar wave of desertion left him with only four soldiers.
-Hoping to connect with other guerrilla forces, Abbink traveled from 17 January to 1 February, when his group met with 8 RK soldiers under Lt.
+Hoping to connect with other guerrilla forces, Abbink traveled from 17 January to 1 February, when his group met with eight RK soldiers under Lt.
 Masselink at northeast of Amoerang.
 After the battle in Tinoör, Masselink and Sgt.
 Siwy arrived in Kakaskasen and attempted to reach the command post in Tomohon.
 Yet when they heard that Japanese troops had occupied the city, their guerrilla warfare had already begun.

 On 13 or 14 January Masselink's group met up with 27 former soldiers who had retreated from Tanahwangko.
-As they began preparing for the guerrilla fighting, the high desertion rate had shrunk Masselink's group to 5 troops.
+As they began preparing for the guerrilla fighting, the high desertion rate had shrunk Masselink's group to five troops.
 The Abbink / Masselink group soon learned of the Dutch forces' surrender in Manado and lost contact with Schillmöller's group.
 These factors led them to leave for the safety of Kotamobagoe, where they raided supplies and arms from the local police.
 After arriving at the Manado Militia Company barracks on 9 February, they left for Poso in Central Celebes.